Back

 REGISTER_PUSH_TOKEN_MUTATION

 is called with the push token obtained from the Expo notifications setup.Send Notification: This feature demonstrates sending a notification via the server, which can be done immediately or with a specified delay.
-It utilizes the
+It utilises the

 SEND_NOTIFICATION_MUTATION